Sorry, Sorry (Super Junior song): Covers

+"Sorry, Sorry" has been covered multiple times by other K-pop groups, including on Korean television during special stages and at concerts.
+Girls' Generation covered the song on the August 8, 2009, edition of Show!
+Music Core, while Jessica and Tiffany covered Heechul's and Kangin's dance parts respectively in a video sketch called The Secret of "Gee", shown before Super Junior's "Gee" cover at Super Show 2.
+Girls' Generation and f(x) additionally covered the song at the 2009 SBS Gayo Daejeon.
+Exo covered the song on the March 8, 2014 broadcast of Show!
+Music Core, which marked the 400th episode in the show's history.
+Seventeen performed "Sorry, Sorry" on the September 12, 2015, edition of Show!
+Music Core while NCT performed it on the August 16, 2016, edition of M Countdown.
+At KCON 2017 in Los Angeles, SF9 and Cosmic Girls covered the song.
+Loona covered it on the March 5, 2020 broadcast of M Countdown.
+N.SSign performed a rock version of the song during Idol Radio Live in Japan concert on April 1, 2023.

 Cultural impact

 The song's dance routine has been performed many times.
-In April 2009, a professional volleyball player, Kim Yeon-koung from Heungkuk Life announced that if her team won the 2008–2009 NH Nonghyup professional volleyball championship, they will perform the dance routine of "Sorry, Sorry".
-Heungkuk Life ultimately wins the championship and its players danced to the song at the award ceremony on April 12, 2009.
+In April 2009, professional volleyball player Kim Yeon-koung from Heungkuk Life announced that if her team would win the 2008–2009 NH Nonghyup professional volleyball championship, they would perform the dance routine of "Sorry, Sorry".
+Heungkuk Life won the championship and the players danced to the song at the award ceremony on April 12, 2009.
 A football player, Kim Seung-yong who played for FC Seoul danced to "Sorry, Sorry" after he scored a goal in a match against Seongnam Ilhwa Chunma in 2009 K League.
 Basketball players also danced to the song at the 2008–09 Dongbu Promy Professional Basketball season awards ceremony, which marked the end of the season in professional basketball league.

 On May 4, 2009, the honor guard made up of South Korean Air Force danced to "Sorry, Sorry" and "Gee" ahead of the groundbreaking ceremony of Airforce Museum at Sanjicheon, Jeju City.
 In the same month, employees of Korean Air formed a parody group called Jikjjangin Super Junior (Korean:직장인 슈퍼주니어, lit.
 'Office Workers Super Junior').
 They performed "Sorry, Sorry" choreography at the Kalman Small Concert, an in-house concert held at Korean Air's headquarters on May 15, and subsequently released its music video online.
 The music video gained the attention of SBS's producers, and the group was invited to perform at the reality television show Star King.

-In Philippines, a video clip of inmates, known as the CPDRC Dancing Inmates, from the Cebu Provincial Detention and Rehabilitation Center dancing to "Sorry, Sorry" went viral after it was uploaded on YouTube.
+In the Philippines, a video clip of inmates, known as the CPDRC Dancing Inmates, from the Cebu Provincial Detention and Rehabilitation Center dancing to "Sorry, Sorry" went viral after it was uploaded on YouTube.

-Personnel
+The drama The City Hall which aired on SBS TV has the song incorporated in its final episode, with the main characters performing the song's choreography while participating in a city festival.